German radio intelligence operations during World War II: Attack on Greece

 Following the attack upon Greece on 6 April 1941, brisk radio traffic was intercepted and evaluated.
 The disposition of Greek forces in northern Greece was revealed and could be traced.
 West of the River Vardar in the British Expeditionary Force sector, the German intercept units detected three radio nets comprising 14 stations, representing an armoured unit northeast of Veria, which was subsequently transferred to the area south of Vevi, a British division north of Katerini and another division west of Demetrios.
 It was confirmed that these forces has remained for several days in the areas reported.
 On 8 April 1941, the following British message in clear text was repeatedly read:

 DEV reporting from LIJA --- Strumica fallen, prepare immediate return!

 In the Near East, the intercept units followed the movement of a British regiment from Palestine to Egypt.
-Th first indication of this was a message of a Paymaster in the British military government ordering a certain agency to be particularly careful to prevent the departing regiment from taking any filing cabinets along with them, since these were needed by the military government office.
+The first indication of this was a message of a Paymaster in the British military government ordering a certain agency to be particularly careful to prevent the departing regiment from taking any filing cabinets along with them, since these were needed by the military government office.
 Thereafter, the regiments movements could be clearly traced.

 Radio intelligence against Yugoslavia produced an excellent picture of enemy positions.
 Three Armeegruppe (temporary groupings of army-sized units, where the command of one of its composite units formed the grouping's command structure) and one corps from each were located near Niš, Skopje and Štip and later at Veles.

 Very little radio traffic was heard in Turkey.
 By the middle of April 1941, German radio intelligence located Greek troop units between the River Haliacmon and the Albanian border, and also followed the withdrawal of a British armoured unit from the vicinity of Vevi to the Kozani area, and subsequently to Eleftochorion and subsequent to Trikala.
 The withdrawal of British divisions and a few days later, further withdrawals to the area of Larissa were observed.

 In the middle of April, the Commander of Intercept Troops Southeast moved to the Salonika area with the Tulln station, elements of the Graz station and one intercept company.
 The other intercept company was released for service in Russia.